Six common sports injuries you should know about

 “In fact, the higher the intensity of the sport or activity, the risk of injury to any part of the musculoskeletal system also increases.
 One way to prevent injuries is to start slowly and increase your exercise intensity level gradually,”

-according to Mr Lim Hun Teck, Principal Physiotherapist, Raffles Physiotherapy Centre
+according to Mr Lim Hun Teck, Principal Physiotherapist, Raffles Rehabilitation Centre

 With that said, sports injuries can happen to even the most seasoned athletes.
 It is important to understand and be able to identify common sports injuries so that you know how to avoid or prevent aggravating the injury.

 This article will cover common sports injuries such as sprains and strains, knee injuries, Achilles tendon injuries, fractures, and joint dislocations.

 What is the difference between sprains and strains?

 Sprains are tears to the ligaments, which are the connective tissues that attach one bone to another.
 Sprains are caused by trauma such as a fall or blow to the body that knocks a joint out of position and can range from a first degree sprain (minimally stretched ligament) to a third degree sprain (a complete tear).

 The ankles, knees and wrists are areas of the body that are most vulnerable to sprains.
 Signs of a sprain include: